Jual6332/VortexPanelMethod/README.md

 # VortexPanelMethod
-A computational lab for ASEN 3111 that uses the Vortex Panel Method to compute the lifting flow over several different NACA airfoils.
+A numerical analysis project for predicting the lifting flow among other aerodynamic quantities over NACA airfoils.
+Software developed using Matlab, involves basic algorithm implementation

 ## Running the Code:
 * Download all Matlab Files